Srijeetop/SiliconTrust/README.md

 | `BLAKE3` | Hashing | High-speed, cryptographically sound, constant-time |
 | `SHA-3` | Auxiliary / fallback | Standardized Keccak-based alternative |

-## Limitations & Honest Caveats

-Silicon Trust is not magic.
-Understand the tradeoffs:

-- **Hardware changes break access.** CPU replacement, TPM reset, or significant platform changes will alter signal collection and prevent decryption of previously encrypted data.
-Plan accordingly.
-- **No recovery path by design.** There is no master key, no escrow, no recovery phrase.
-This is intentional.
-It is also irreversible.
-- **Signal stability is critical.** The normalization layer must handle expected hardware variance (firmware updates, minor state changes) without over-correcting and allowing too much drift.
-- **Not a replacement for all security.** Silicon Trust addresses key storage and portability.
-It does not replace access controls, network security, or physical security.
-- **Virtualization reduces guarantees.** Hardware signals in VMs are partially emulated.
-The architecture provides weaker hardware-binding guarantees in virtualized environments.

 ---